Buddina Urban Village and the Kawana Waters Local Plan

 Get involved - what you can do?
 HAVE YOUR SAY

 For the new Planning Scheme, Council have been considering submissions made by town planners and developers to remove the development nodes so that they can develop those blocks of land which owners are willing to sell.
-Anyone not willing to sell will be isolated and surrounded by high-rise, IF the existing development nodes are not retained.
+Anyone not willing to sell would then be isolated and surrounded by high-rise, IF the existing development nodes are not retained.
 Town planners and developers have also proposed allowing cin the residential only zone.
 "Visitor accommodation is usually reserved for Tourist zoning where minimum car parking requirements are are less than those in the residential only zone.

 Email should be addressed to email@example.com